LudwigBoess/SPHtoGrid.jl/docs/src/index.md

 With the latest release you can map the particles to a grid while also conserving the particle volume, following the algorithm described in [Dolag et. al. 2006](https://ui.adsabs.harvard.edu/link_gateway/2005MNRAS.363...29D/doi:10.1111/j.1365-2966.2005.09452.x).

-This is switched off by default, but is slightly more expensive than simple mapping.
-If you don't want to use it simply call the mapping function with `conserve_quantities=false`.
+This is switched off by default since it's slightly more expensive than simple mapping.
+If you want to use it simply call the mapping function with `conserve_quantities=true`.